rixiobarrios/component-extravaganza/README.md

 - Displays each item in the cart, as well as the calculated **total** of all items cost
 - Allows the user to update the quantity of each item in the cart
 - Allows the user to remove an item from the cart
+- Allows the user to wrap an item as a gift for an incurred cost
+- Calculates the sales tax and adds it to the subtotal of the items to be purchased

 **Bonus**: